openfga/rfcs/20231214-listUsers-api.md

 ## Motivation
 [motivation]: #motivation

-Developers using OpenFGA want to be able to query the users that have a relationship with a particular object.
+Developers using OpenFGA want to look up all of the users that have a particular relationship with an object.

 ### Use Cases